mothas/insight-music-project/README.md

 # Scale
 **Scale** is a project I built when I was a Data Engineering Fellow at Insight Data Science.
-It focusses on analyzing the content of a song using MIDI files.
+It focusses on finding similar songs based on the number of shared instruments in a song.

 ### Motivation
 Everybody loves listening to new music.
 That has led to various kinds of Music Recommendation engines using different techniques like: